The exhaustive list of makerspaces around the worldMay 3, 2018 1:00:00 AM

 1. The Crucible

-The Crucible start in 1999, is a 501(c)(3) nonprofit arts education organization that fosters a collaboration of arts, industry, and community.
+The Crucible, established in 1999, is a 501(c)(3) nonprofit arts education organization that fosters a collaboration of arts, industry, and community.
 Through training in the fine and industrial arts, The Crucible promotes creative expression, reuse of materials, and innovative design, while serving as an accessible arts venue for the general public in the Bay Area.
-The Crucible depend on annual membership donations and other gifts from individuals to continue to offer low-cost classes and special programs.
+They depend on annual membership donations and other gifts from individuals to continue to offer low-cost classes and special programs.
 Tuition only covers two-thirds of their annual budget.
+If you can't donate, you can still volunteer to take part in their team.

 2. Ace Monster Toys